16 Facts You Didn't Know About Stromness and Orkney Islands

 The largest landowner in Orkney is the RSPB, (The Royal Society for the Protection of Birds) which has 113 reserves.

-Enjoy your visit to Stromness and stay in a historically classic hotel.
-Look no further than The Stromness Hotel, visit our website for more information and to book.
-The Stromness Hotel, with a mix of history and modern amenities, is right on the doorstep of all that Stromness and the Orkney Islands have to offer.
+Stay at the Stromness Hotel Enjoy your visit to Stromness by staying in a historically classic venue.
+Look no further than The Stromness Hotel.
+With a mix of history, modern amenities, and a location right on the doorstep of the ferry terminal, we are the ideal starting point for all that Stromness and the Orkney Islands have to offer.

 Tags:myths